communityfix.org

 #00016Liquid personal-care products are sold almost exclusively in single-use plastic bottles

-Shampoo, conditioner, body wash and liquid soap are overwhelmingly packaged in single-use plastic bottles that are rarely recycled.
-The format persists because plastic is cheap, light, unbreakable and water-resistant, and supply chains are built around it — no alternative yet be…
+Shampoo, body wash and liquid soap are sold almost entirely in single-use plastic bottles that are rarely recycled.
+The format persists because plastic is cheap, light, unbreakable and water-resistant and supply chains are built around it, so nothing has displaced it.

 #00001Communities keep re-solving the same local problems from scratch

-Knowledge of which civic interventions actually work is scattered across PDFs, news clippings, council minutes and individual experts' heads.
-A community facing a problem another community already solved has no practical way to find that — so it re-invents the approach, and ofte…
+Evidence of which civic interventions actually work is scattered across PDFs, news and council minutes, and rarely stored in comparable form.
+A community facing a problem others already solved cannot find that record, so it re-invents the fix and repeats avoidable mistakes.

 04